DefinedNet/nebula-docs/src/data/docs/en/quick-start.md

 # How to create your first overlay network

+## Components of a Nebula network

+### Lighthouse

+In Nebula, a lighthouse is a Nebula host that is responsible for keeping track of all of the other Nebula hosts, and helping them find each other within a Nebula network.

+### Certificate Authority

+In its simplest form, a Nebula Certificate Authority (CA) consists of two files, a CA certificate, and an associated private key.
+A CA certificate is distributed to, and trusted by, every host on the network.
+The CA private key should not be distributed, and can be kept offline when not being used to add hosts to a Nebula network.

+### Hosts

+A Nebula host is simply any single node in the network, e.g. a server, laptop, phone, tablet.
+The Certificate Authority is used to sign keys for each host added to a Nebula network.
+A host certificate contains the name, IP address, group membership, and a number of other details about a host.
+Individual hosts cannot modify their own certificate, because doing so will invalidate it.
+This allows us to trust that a host cannot impersonate another host within a Nebula network.
+Each host will have its own private key, which is used to validate the identity of that host when Nebula tunnels are created.

 ## Prerequisites

 This section will walk you through setting up a simple nebula network for testing.
 The examples will need to be modified to suit your particular environment.